 Native Shrub Growing Workdays

-This spring we will begin to grow native shrubs from seeds gathered here in McHenry County by TLC and volunteers.
-We will be utilizing the facilities at Glacier Oaks Nursery in Harvard, and activities will include seed cleaning, germination, repotting, and propagating cuttings.
-In fall, these shrubs should be ready to be planted at natural areas in McHenry County!
+TLC grows native shrubs from seeds gathered here in McHenry County by TLC and volunteers.
+We use the facilities at Glacier Oaks Nursery in Harvard.
+Activities include seed cleaning, germination, repotting, and propagating cuttings.
+The goal is to have shrubs ready to be planted at natural areas in McHenry County each spring!
 Let us know if you can help!

 Seed Collecting Workdays